wfp/designsystem/docs/basics-1-principles.md

 ---
 layout: page
-title: Essentials
+title: Principles
-permalink: /design/design-principles/
+permalink: /basics/principles/
 resource: true
-categories: Design
+categories: Basics
 ---

 To create a great User Interface you have to keep a few things in mind.
 Those things are: *hierarchy*, *alignment* and *simplicity*.
 It's easy to do if you adhere to the following guidelines: